 Swannington Primary School

 Prior to the opening of the school building children had been taught in a barn.
 The school was built in Main Street on land donated by Wyggeston Hospital.
 It opened in 1862 and is still educating the children of the village today.

-The school has educated thousands of children during more than 150 years please visit the school pages for more information and photographs.
+Having educated thousands of children during more than 150 years please visit the school pages for more information and photographs.